Skip to content

 Hydrex 2281: a zinc-free solid chemical used as an organic scale and corrosion inhibitor for cooling towers fed with medium to hard water.
 The use of solid chemicals means that there are no heavy drums to handle which reduces the risk of injury from manual handling and also from hazardous spills and splashes.
 Solid chemicals also have a better environmental profile in relation to transportation and warehousing, this also means that less storage space on site is necessary.

-Hydrex 2438: a non-zinc based cooling system corrosion and scale inhibitor.
+Hydrex 2438: non-zinc-based cooling system corrosion and scale inhibitor.
 It includes an inorganic film forming corrosion inhibitor and specific agents to avoid scaling and deposits of suspended solids.
 It exhibits excellent corrosion inhibition on softened and low hardness waters.

-Hydrex 2111: a non-phosphorous based antiscalant and corrosion inhibitor.
+Hydrex 2111: a non-phosphorus-based antiscalant and corrosion inhibitor.

 Hydrex 2340: an organic antiscalant and corrosion inhibitor.
-It contains no metallic salt or phosphorous.
+It contains no metallic salt or phosphorus.

 Hydrex 9209: a zinc-free and phosphorus-free scale inhibitor and dispersant.
 It has exceptional stability in harsh water conditions.
 It is the best in class at crystal habit modification for calcite scale and can be used to replace or reduce phosphonates and P contribution.
 It is highly effective at low dosages.

-If you would like to understand the alternatives to your existing program, your first step is to arrange a free consultation with one of our experts, and you can book this below.
+If you would like to understand the alternatives to your existing program, your first step is to arrange a free consultation with one of our experts, and you can contact us

 Discover VWT UK